pyember/ember/src/ember/core/registry/model/model_readme.md

 ## Adding a New Provider or Model

 1. Create a subclass of `BaseProviderModel` in `provider_registry/your_provider.py`.
-2. Add the provider name as an enum if desired, or just rely on the config’s `provider.name`.
+2. Add the provider name as an enum if desired, or just rely on the config's `provider.name`.
 3. Add a new entry in `config.yaml`:

     ```yaml